rookie-ninja/rk-common/README.md

 including you!
 Details are in the [contribution guide](CONTRIBUTING.md) and the [code of conduct](CODE_OF_CONDUCT.md).
-The rk maintainers keep an eye on issues and pull requests, but you can also report any negative conduct to dongxuny@gmail.com.
+The rk maintainers keep an eye on issues and pull requests, but you can also report any negative conduct to lark@rkdev.info.
 That email list is a private, safe space; even the zap maintainers don't have access, so don't hesitate to hold us to a high standard.